KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

-# Integrating cloud services into Tanzu Application Platform
+# Integrate cloud services into Tanzu Application Platform

 In this Services Toolkit tutorial you learn how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can integrate the cloud services of their choice into Tanzu Application Platform (commonly known as TAP).